johnno1962/InjectionIII/README.md

 "library validation" under the "hardened runtime" during development so it can dynamically load code.
-In order to avoid codesigning problems, use the new `copy_bundle.sh` script as detailed in the instructions for injection on an iOS device above.
+In order to avoid codesigning problems, use the new `copy_bundle.sh` script as detailed in the instructions for injection on real devices above.

 ### How it works